18 August 2026 · VAT return

 Keep the support

-• Retain the supplier invoice and import documentation.
+• Retain the original supplier invoice and any accompanying contract or purchase order.

-• Keep a schedule of RCM transactions per period.
+• Keep a running schedule of RCM transactions for each return period, cross-referenced to the ledger.

 Frequently Asked Questions